-There are nearly 389,000 businesses operating in Alabama, with nearly 5,000 in the city of Decatur.
+There are about 396,400 small businesses operating in Alabama, with nearly 5,000 in the city of Decatur.
 Health care, construction, and educational services are at the most common industries in Decatur, but the city is home to a wide range of business types, both large and small.
 No matter their size, Decatur business owners need business insurance to protect their assets and their employees.

 Business insurance is not a single insurance policy; rather, it is a comprehensive set of policies and customized endorsements tailored to the unique risks of every business.
 Decatur business owners need to understand the unique risks they face, and then work with an independent insurance agent to find the right policies and coverage to protect their assets.

 Liability Insurance for Small Businesses in Decatur, AL

 If your business were sued for injuring someone because of an error, negligence, or a faulty product, how would you pay for attorney fees, court costs, and any judgments levied against you?
 Many small businesses would be forced to declare bankruptcy in the face of these kinds of claims.
 But with liability insurance, you can have the coverage you need to defend yourself, pay the injured party, and continue to focus on your business.
 A commercial general liability (CGL) policy offers broad protection from lawsuits.
 It covers your legal costs, medical expenses and other damages for the injured party, and other expenses related to a liability claim against your business.

 A CGL policy has two major coverage components:

 - Premises liability insurance: covers third-party damage, injuries, or illnesses that occur due to an accident on your business property.

 - Product liability insurance: Covers third-party damage, injuries, or illnesses caused by a defect in a product your company produces, sells or promotes.